uq-flor-pro/florence-player/howto/mkdocs/docs/index.md

 We can also assign internet radio stations to the station switches.
 [See here](https://help.abc.net.au/hc/en-us/articles/4402927208079-Where-can-I-find-direct-stream-URLs-for-ABC-Radio-stations-) for a list of ABC streams.

-## Future Work
-One downside with the Raspberry Pi is that it can take upwards of 30 seconds for the player to start playing.
-One idea we would like to try is to install a noise generating circuit that started playing when the radio was turned on and was turned off by the player when it had booted completely.

 ## Mistakes
 Here's a few of the mistakes we made in building the player.